Siddharth-Nama/StudentYogaJourney/README.md

 5. Open a pull request detailing your changes.

+## About the Developer

+This project was developed by [Siddharth Nama](https://www.linkedin.com/in/siddharth-nama/) as a learning initiative to dive into cross-platform mobile app development.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.